MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/New-PSSessionOption.md

 ### -OperationTimeout

-Determines the maximum time **WinRM** will wait for positive connection tests from a live connection before initiating a connection time-out.
+Determines the maximum time **WinRM** waits for positive connection tests from a live connection before initiating a connection time-out.
 For more information on WinRM, see the [Windows Remote Management Documentation](/windows/win32/winrm/portal)

 **OperationTimeout** does _not_ impose a time limit on commands or processes running in a remote